 - Benadryl can also help but don’t give it to your staffy without consulting a vet beforehand.

-- Giving your staffy fish oil like this one on Amazon.
+- Giving your staffy a fish oil supplement like this one.

 Now, if you think your staffy has a food allergy, you need to find out what it is they are allergic to.